android10/linux.github.io/_docs/tips-and-tricks/renew-your-top-command.md

 ---
-title:  Renew your 'top' command
+title:  Renew your 'top' command.
 description: In this post, we are going to see better alternatives for our 'top' command in order to check running linux processes.
 tags:
  - tips-and-tricks